Murder in George Yard Buildings

 What Happened to Martha Tabram?

-The mutilated body of 39-year-old Martha Tabram was discovered laying on the landing of George Yard Buildings on 7th August 1888.
+The mutilated body of 39-year-old Martha Tabram was discovered lying on the landing of George Yard Buildings on 7 August 1888.

 Who Was Martha Tabram?

-Born in 1849, Martha Tabram was an East End prostitute living in a dosshouse in nearby George Street.
+Born in 1849, Martha Tabram was an East End prostitute living in a dosshouse on George Street.
 Her marriage, which produced two children, fell apart in 1875 due to problems associated with her excessive drinking.
-Since then, she had been earning a living through prostitution and street-hawking, the latter with her new partner, Henry Turner.
+Since then, she had been earning a living through prostitution and street hawking, the latter with her new partner, Henry Turner.

 On the last night of Martha Tabram’s life, drink played an important part.
 According to her companion that evening, a notorious prostitute named Mary Ann Connolly (or ‘Pearly Poll’), the pair had been drinking in a number of pubs in the area and had picked up two soldiers, a Private and a Corporal.

 It was clear that this fateful night had not been a peaceful one.
 A number of residents of the building spoke of an unsettled evening.
-Reeves and his wife had been awoken in the night by several disturbances in nearby Wentworth Street.
-Similarly, Francis Hewitt had heard a shout of ‘murder’ coming from the street outside.
+Reeves and his wife had been awoken in the night by several incidents on nearby Wentworth Street.
+Similarly, Francis Hewitt had heard a shout of ‘Murder!’ coming from the street outside.
+Such cries and disturbances were common in Whitechapel, but they rarely signified anything other than drunken scuffles or fighting couples, and they thought little of them.

-Returning from work at about 3.30am, Alfred Crow passed a figure lying on the first-floor landing.
-However, he was used to seeing people sleeping rough in the tenement’s stairwell and he paid no heed.
+Returning from work at about 3.30 am, Alfred Crow passed a figure lying on the first-floor landing.
+However, he was used to seeing people sleeping rough in the tenement’s stairwell, and he paid no heed.
+The gas lamps in the stairway in George Yard Buildings were extinguished at 11 pm, leaving the space in almost complete darkness, which would have made it hard for Crow to note anything specific about the vague figure in the landing.
 The figure was probably Martha Tabram’s body.

 The Police Investigation